Shrewsbury County, South Carolina

 A History of Shrewsbury County, South Carolina

-In the South Carolina lowcountry, Beaufort District was formed in 1768 as one of seven original judicial districts.
-In 1785, Beaufort District was divided into four counties: Granville, Hilton, Lincoln, and Shrewsbury.
-These counties never became functional, and in 1798 these counties were abolished.
 In 1868, Beaufort District was designated Beaufort County.
-Its county seat, the town of Beaufort, is on US-21, about forty miles northwest of Savannah, GA and 110 miles south of Columbia.
-Since the Civil War, the Marines have used Beaufort County's Parris Island as a training base.
+Its county seat, the town of Beaufort, is on U.S. Highway 21, about forty miles northwest of Savannah, GA and 110 miles south of Columbia.
+Since the U.S. Civil War, the Marines have used Beaufort County's Parris Island as a training base.
 Beaufort County is bordered by the Atlantic Ocean, the South Carolina counties of Jasper and Colleton, and the Georgia county of Chatham.

 A 1785 map shows that present-day Allendale County to have once been a portion of the northern part of Lincoln County and Shrewsbury County, both within Beaufort District at that time.
 These entities do not appear on the 1791 Circuit Court District map.
 Shrewsbury County was officially abolished in 1798.